dantrellperson/Predicting-Who-Is-Diabetic/README.md

 Failures: The lowest cost value achieved at 1,000, 10,000, and 100,000 iterations is 0.49.
 Would have hoped it would be lower

 Recommendations: Lowest cost at optimal w & b is determined to be 0.49, using all features improved model accuracy from Trial 3.
 I acheived a model score of 80.21%.
+I recommend using predicted data from this model.

 - - - - - - - - - - - - - - -